Did the Missouri AG approve the form of the State Auditor's fiscal note summary for Mary Ann Sedey's initiative petition 2020-138?

 Plain-English summary

-When Missouri voters consider a ballot initiative, they see a short fiscal note summary describing the projected costs and savings.
-The State Auditor drafts that summary; under Mo.
-Rev. Stat. § 116.175.4, the Attorney General reviews the summary for legal content and form before it goes on the petition.
+When a Missouri ballot initiative is being circulated for signatures, the petition carries a short fiscal note summary describing the measure's projected costs and savings.
+The State Auditor drafts that summary.
+Under Mo.
+Rev. Stat. § 116.175.4, the Attorney General reviews the summary for legal content and form before it is used.

 State governmental entities expect one-time costs of at least $1 million and possible ongoing costs.
 Local governments are expected to have costs of an unknown amount totaling at least $746,000 in one-time costs, $138,000 in annual costs, and $36,000 in costs per election.